mikeyoung/gametools/README.md

-# mutantfuture
+# A Mutant Generator
-Mutant Future Random Character Generator
+A random character generator for Mutant Future